 The 2020 population of Texas is not very different from the projections the Texas Demographic Center made in 2014.
 Under the 0.5 scenario, they projected that the population of Texas would reach 28.8 million by 2020.
 Under the 1.0 Scenario, they projected Fort Bend’s population would reach 888,600; under the 0.5 Scenario, they projected Harris County’s population would reach 4,683,874; and Montgomery’s 2020 population is closest to the 1.0 Scenario estimate.

-According to their most recent projections made in 2018, the Texas Demographic Center estimates that by 2030, Fort Bend’s population will nearly double to 1.2 million, Harris County’s will exceed 5.9 million, and Montgomery County’s will reach 831,450.
+What is the expected population growth in Houston?
+According to their most recent Houston population growth projections made in 2018, the Texas Demographic Center estimates that by 2030, Fort Bend’s population will nearly double to 1.2 million, Harris County’s will exceed 5.9 million, and Montgomery County’s will reach 831,450.

 More than two-thirds of Houston’s three-county region is comprised of People of Color

 The past 40 years has been one of transformative change for the three-county Houston region.
-Not only has our region grown to one of the most populous in the nation, but also the racial/ethnic composition of our residents has diversified.
-Between 1980 and 2020, each of the four largest racial/ethnic groups increased, however the growth rate of Hispanics and Asian Americans outpaced that of non-Hispanic whites and Black Houstonians, creating a demographic shift in our region from being majority-white to majority-people-of-color.
+Not only has our region grown to one of the most populous in the nation, but also the racial/ethnic composition of our already diverse population has further diversified.
+Between 1980 and 2020, each of the four largest racial/ethnic groups increased, however the growth rate of Hispanics and Asian Americans outpaced that of non-Hispanic whites and Black Houstonians, creating a shift in Houston’s demographics from being majority-white to majority-people-of-color.
 While this mirrors a similar trend happening across the nation and the state of Texas, no other major metropolitan area has witnessed this change more acutely and quickly as Houston, according to Stephen Klineberg, principal investigator of the Houston Area Survey and sociologist at Rice University.
 Interact with the chart below to see how racial/ethnic composition has changed in our region and Texas by selecting different geographies in the drop-down menu.

 In 2020, there were nearly 2.4 million Hispanics/Latinos in Houston’s three-county region (nearly 39% of the region), with 2 million in Harris County alone.
-In 1980, just 40 years ago, Hispanics comprised 15% of the region’s population.
+In 1980, just 40 years ago, Hispanics comprised 15% of the population of Houston’s three-county region.
 The weight of these figures typically does not faze most Houstonians who have witnessed this significant shift, but to most Americans, these changes are unique.
 For example, among the 100 most populous counties in the nation, only 12 have a higher percentage of Hispanics than Harris County.
 More recently, Houston’s Hispanic/Latino community has grown considerably in the last decade.
-Between 2010 and 2020, the Hispanic/Latino population in the three-county region grew by 26% alone.
+Between 2010 and 2020, the Hispanic population in Houston’s three-county region grew by 26% alone.
 The number of Latinos grew by 43% in Fort Bend County, 22% in Harris County, and 73% in Montgomery County during the same time period.

 More broadly, in Texas, the Hispanic/Latino population grew by nearly 2 million people between 2010 and 2020, increasing its share of the state population from 37.6% to 39.3%.
 In fact, non-white people made up 95% of all of Texas’ growth in the past 10 years –– and Hispanics alone accounted for half of that growth.